-- Healthcare organisations, including hospitals, healthcare networks, health plans, ambulatory healthcare services, home healthcare and assisted living healthcare organisations, aged care facilities, health research organisations, and laboratories.
-Exceptions include independent non-profit organisations with the following missions: community, behavioural and women's health clinics; hospices; emergency services; and blood, tissue and organ banks.
+- Healthcare organisations, including hospitals, healthcare networks, health plans, ambulatory healthcare services, home healthcare and assisted living healthcare organisations, health research organisations, and laboratories.
+Exceptions include independent nonprofit organisations with the following missions: community, behavioral and women's health clinics; hospices; emergency services; and blood, tissue and organ banks.

 - Professional, commerce, and trade associations.

 - Sponsorships of events, tables, exhibitions, or performances.

 - Fundraising events such as luncheons and dinners.

 - Refurbishers that will be installing the donated software on refurbished computers to be distributed or donated to nonprofits or schools.
 Please visit the Registered Refurbisher Program.

 - Nonpublic libraries, including private libraries, school libraries, specialty libraries, armed forces libraries, and libraries in government agencies.